MaayanLab/clustergrammer-docs/docs/_build_html/_sources/building_webpage.rst.txt

 Adding Clustergrammer to a Page
 ===============================
 The Clustergrammer-JS library can be used to generate an interactive visualization in your webpage.
-Simply include the ``clustergrammer.js`` script in your page and load the pre-calculated :ref:`Clustergrammer-JSON <clustergrammer_json>` to generate a visualization.
+Simply include the ``clustergrammer.js`` script in your page and load the pre-calculated :ref:`visualization-JSON <visualization_json>` to generate a visualization.

 Clustergrammer can be used to generate interactive visualizations for your own web application by: using the Clustergrammer.js library on your site, or embedding a visualization provided by the Clustergrammer web app.